 To ensure you visit the parts of the country at the best times it is a good idea to use an established tour operator that offers tailored India Travel Packages.

 Some people love local Indian food while others suffer the Delhi-belly.
 If you feel you could fall into the latter category make sure you eat only fresh food and as a general rule, only drink water from sealed water bottles or bring along water purification tablets.
 Food is a big part of the country and no trip is complete without tasting a few local dishes.

-As well as watching what you eat it is a good idea to carry medication for diarrhoea, headache and other common ailments.
+As well as watching what you eat it is a good idea to carry medication for diarrhea, headache and other common ailments.
 The good thing about India is that there are pharmacies everywhere so you do not have to worry about finding a top-up should you need it.
 This kind of medication can be invaluable especially if you have a sensitive stomach.

 Beware of Scams

-Often, travellers are approached by scammers offering tours and other things that simply do not exist or are of poor quality.
+Often, travelers are approached by scammers offering tours and other things that simply do not exist or are of poor quality.
 The more savvy traveller can spot these frauds a mile away but if you’re in a foreign country for the first time it is easy to fall for a scam.

 Common scams feature tours being offered to popular areas.
 This is another good reason to use an established tour operator for your Indian holiday.